brugal/wolfcamql/README-wolfcam.txt

    /listeventfilter

-* cg_useDefaultTeamSkins  If you don't have forced team models you can set to 0 and see your teammates chosen skin instead of blue or red.

 * cg_killBeep   same as quake live

 * fs_quakelivedir  Default quake live install paths are checked in order to list demos (steam and stand alone versions).
 You can override with this cvar.
 It should point to the directory that contains the 'baseq3' directory where demos are saved.
 Ex: